Policy Sectors

 Prisoner Rights & Criminalization

-NWAC is dedicated to advocating for systemic criminal justice reformation and the implementation of a new system that understands the underlying impacts colonization has presented for Indigenous women, girls, and gender-diverse people.
+NWAC is dedicated to advocating for systemic criminal justice reformation and the implementation of a new system that understands the underlying impacts colonization has presented for Indigenous Women, Girls, Two-Spirit Trans, and Gender-Diverse people.

 • NWAC believes the practice of segregation by name in prisons should be abolished.

-• The Canadian Government should fulfill its legislative duty and engage with S. 81 of the Corrections and Conditional Release Act.
+• The Canadian Government should fulfill its legislative duty.

-• Restorative justice practices should be adopted into the criminal justice system to account for existing trauma faced by Indigenous women, girls, and gender-diverse people.
+• Restorative justice practices should be adopted into the criminal justice system to account for existing trauma faced by Indigenous Women, Girls, Two-Spirit Trans, and Gender-Diverse.

 NWAC has consistently advocated for the rights of victimized, marginalized, and criminalized Indigenous women in Canada.
 Historically, the experience of incarceration and institutional violence has been closely connected to colonial policies, which continue to have a profound impact on Indigenous women today.